 Lucid Dreaming

-Lucid dreaming techniques give you the ability to know that you are dreaming.
-It also gives you control of your dreams.
+Lucid dreaming techniques give you the ability to be aware that you are dreaming and to control your dreams.
 You can use a simple script before you go to sleep, which expands your awareness.
 This is one of the easiest ways to increase the bandwidth of awareness.
 Sages tell us this is also the key to recognizing synchronistic events.

 It is by far the most practical spiritual technology you can employ to expedite your growth on the continuum of awareness.
-You get the opportunity every night you go to bed to sleep.
+You have the opportunity every night when you go to bed.

 External and Internal Self-Observation Tools